 3. Managing Remote Employees:

 A Hosted Desktop allows users to connect to a preconfigured desktop that complies with your business’ security requirements, even when they’re working remotely.
 Whether they’re on a company laptop on the train to a meeting or using a personal PC at home to double-check a document, the end user’s experience will be exactly the same.
 This makes device-level security less of an issue.
-That’s because a Hosted Desktop turns any device into a temporary thin client, with everything happening within a remote session, that takes place in a secure data center.
+That’s because a Hosted Desktop turns any device into a temporary thin client, with everything happening within a remote session, that takes place in a secure data centre.

 Synextra’s Hosted Desktop resets after each use, meaning that any viruses, malware or other malicious code is wiped as soon as you log off.

-This makes it far easier to support remote workers, because every user is placed in the same, standardised environment.
+This makes it far easier to support remote workers because every user is placed in the same, standardised environment.
 If a user can log in to the remote session, then their device is no longer be a major variable.
-This makes problem solving far easier.
+This makes problem-solving far easier.

 With a standard device, IT has to gather information on; its specs, what OS it’s running, what software version it’s been updated to, what other software they have installed (such as Flash) and so on.
 This slows down the time it takes to resolve common user problems – such as login and software issues – because IT has to gather far more information before they can even begin to diagnose and fix anything.

 A Hosted Desktop, however, eradicates these types of major support issues, because everyone is on the same playing field.
 This reduces the strain on the help desk, speeding up help desk resolution times.
-Now, although Hosted Desktop does remedy the majority of remote worker issues, the help desks can still receive issues from remote workers.
+Now, although a Hosted Desktop infrastructure does remedy the majority of remote worker issues, the help desks can still receive issues from remote workers.
 These issues tend to rather predictable (and thankfully simple to solve) however, with most problems boiling down to performance or connectivity.

-A worrying statistic from reseach carried out by IDC: 40% of SMEs don’t have any backup processes in place for local devices.
+A worrying statistic from research carried out by IDC: 40% of SMEs don’t have any backup processes in place for local devices.
 Meaning that should the worst happen, they’ll lose all of the data stored locally on that device.